Consumer Dispute Complaint Against Adulteration of Food

 Before approaching FSSAI or other regulatory bodies, consumers can file a complaint through the internal grievance redressal system of the brand or food service provider.
 Most food companies, delivery platforms, and supermarkets have dedicated customer support teams to address product-related concerns.

 Start by visiting the official website or mobile app of the company.
 Look for the “Contact Us,” “Customer Support,” or “Grievance Redressal” section.
-Many platforms offer online forms where consumers can lodge complaints.
+Many platforms offer online forums where consumers can lodge complaints.
 Provide specific details such as the product name, brand, purchase date, place of purchase, batch number (if available), and a clear explanation of the issue.
 Attach photos, videos, or the purchase invoice to support the complaint.
 Once submitted, the system usually generates a complaint ID or reference number.
 Keep this for future tracking.

 If the issue remains unresolved or the response is unsatisfactory, the consumer can escalate the matter to the Food Safety and Standards Authority of India (FSSAI).

-How to File a Complaint Against Adulteration of Food Through FSSAI?
+How to File a Complaint against Adulteration of Food through FSSAI?

 Here is the step-by-step process to file a complaint against adulteration of food through FSSAI: